Postrantor/Computer-Architectur/output.md

 </blockquote></td>
 <td><blockquote>
 <p>A traditional thread, but it contains just SIMD instructions that are
-executed on a “Streaming Multiprocessor” (multithreaded SIMD processor).
+executed on a  "Streaming Multiprocessor"  (multithreaded SIMD processor).
 Results stored depending on a per element mask.</p>
 </blockquote></td>
 <td><blockquote>